Museum Dental Center COVID-19 Policy

 We value our dental patients and assure you that your safety is our priority.

 We strive to provide you with quality dental care, while doing our part to prevent the spread of the Coronavirus.
-The Covid-19 pandemic is changing our lives in many aspects.
+The COVID-19 pandemic is changing our lives in many aspects.
 We all share the responsibility of limiting the spread of this disease.
-As an experienced dentist and health care service provider, Dr. Khalifeh is implementing strict regulations to protect our patients and our staff, as you will see in our COVID-19 Policy below.
+As an experienced dentist and health care service provider, Dr. Khalifeh is implementing strict regulations to protect our patients and our staff, at Museum Dental Center our COVID-19 Policy is stated below.

 The Museum Dental team adheres to the patient safely precautions and warnings issued by the Centers for Disease Control and Prevention (CDC), the American Dental Association (ADA), the California Dental Association (CDA), and the California Department of Public Health (CDPH) regarding the Coronavirus.

 What to expect when you Visit Museum Dental Center During COVID-19